damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 With the basic networking figured out the next thing I had to do was to adapt our production failover script so that we maintain redundancy while migrating the data.
+'Failover' is a procedure where you move a service (gitlab.com) ove to a different computer after a failure.
+Our failover procedure is managed by a script.
 My goal was to make sure that if one of our production servers failed, any teammate of mine on pager duty would be able to restore the gitlab.com service using our normal failover procedure.
+That meant I had to update the script to use the new three-way DRBD configuration.

 I certainly got a little more familiar with tcpdump (`tcpdump -n -i INTERFACE`), having multiple layers of firewalls